shawon-barua/Toyota_used_car_analysis/README.md

 # Toyota_used_car_analysis
-This repository is for data visualization.
+This repository is for data visualization and analysis.
 Here we explored and visualized data by -
 -
 - Scatter plot